Does lecturer availability shape law students’ success?

 How should universities support law lecturers to be available?

 Support systems determine how much time staff can spend with students.
 Administrative assistance, streamlined timetabling and communications, and lightweight tools for triaging queries free capacity for academic engagement.
 Wellbeing provision and realistic workload planning sustain availability across the term.
-Where programme teams calibrate response standards and share coverage, students experience fewer dead ends and more timely guidance on assessment briefs and marking criteria.
+Where programme teams calibrate response standards and share coverage, students experience fewer dead ends and more timely guidance on assessment briefs and marking criteria in law.
+Supporting staff capacity is therefore one of the most practical ways to improve perceived support.

 What should we take from this?

-Availability works when it is predictable, inclusive and easy to navigate.
-The NSS evidence base shows strong sector sentiment on access, with a mode gap that institutions can narrow through evening slots, asynchronous channels and explicit response standards.
+Availability works when it is predictable, inclusive, and easy to navigate.
+The NSS evidence base shows strong sector sentiment on access, with a mode gap that institutions can narrow through evening slots, asynchronous channels, and explicit response standards.
 In law, students still worry about assessment design and consistency, but visible access to teaching staff reliably lifts sentiment and supports attainment.
+The practical takeaway is straightforward: make access routes clear, inclusive, and dependable before frustration builds.

 How Student Voice Analytics helps you

-• Tracks availability sentiment and volume over time with drill‑downs by mode, age, disability and subject, so you can target early‑evening access, asynchronous options and coverage rotas where they will have most effect.
+• Tracks availability sentiment and comment volume over time, with drill‑downs by mode, age, disability, and subject, so you can target early‑evening access, asynchronous options, and coverage rotas where they will have most effect.

-• Flags where response‑time expectations are missed and where gaps by mode or disability are widening, with quick exports for boards and committees.
+• Flags where response-time expectations are missed and where gaps by mode or disability are widening, with quick exports for boards, committees, and enhancement planning.